juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ![alt text][image1]

-### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+### 2 - Apply a distortion correction to raw images

+Using the the values obtained by camera calibration function defined in the previous step I applied `cv2.undistort()` to an example image and this is the result:

 ![alt text][image2]

+### 3 - Use color transforms, gradients, etc., to create a thresholded binary image

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.